kean/Nuke/README.md

 )
 ```

-The advanced options available via `ImageRequestOptions` struct.
-For example, you can provide a `filteredURL` to be used as a key for caching in case the URL contains some transient query parameters.
+The advanced options available via `ImageRequestOptions`.
+For example, you can provide a `filteredURL` to be used as a key for caching in case the URL contains transient query parameters.

 ```swift
 let request = ImageRequest(